 uploadToken, which is the upload token to delete.

 A typical use case of this action would be to delete an upload token once a video has been uploaded using this token.

 The purpose of "data" calls is to retrieve information from api.video (for example: retrieve the list of all your videos).
 These calls are not made from a workflow but will be used as a dynamic source for elements of your app (for example, you can use the list of your videos as a source for a "repeating group").

 This API call will request a new upload token from api.video and return its value.
 It's useful when you have a video uploader element in your application.

 For example, you can create an upload token for each user of your application.
-To do this, you have to modify a little the normal process of creating users.
+To do this, you have to modify the normal process of creating users a little.

 In the workflow action that sign the users up, click on the "Change another field" button:

 Then, select "create a new field", and create a field called "uploadtoken", with the type "text":

 Click on the link to associate a value to the field and select "Get data from an external API":